 Choose Amerisleep AS3 if:

-- You want a straightforward bed-in-a-box experience without white-glove setup
+- You prefer a straightforward bed-in-a-box experience without white-glove setup.

-- SleepIQ biometric tracking data is something you will actually use and review
+- SleepIQ biometric tracking is something you will actively use and review nightly.

-- You have a sleep health goal (insomnia management, HRV monitoring, breath rate tracking)
+- You have a specific sleep health goal: insomnia management, HRV monitoring, breath rate tracking.

-- Budget is not the primary constraint and you want maximum customization
+- Budget is not the primary constraint and you want maximum per-side customization.

 Pros and Cons